 No. 1- Stock up on DIAPERS!

-Diapers is something you will definitely need once baby arrives.
+You’ll definitely need diapers once baby arrives.
 I usually like to buy diapers from Costco (Kirkland brand).
 The price is good, they fit well on my toddler and they don’t leak.
 But this time, I just ordered online from Walmart and bought 1 box of newborn diapers and a box of size 1 diapers.
 I know that I won’t be needing too many newborn diapers as baby will grow out of them pretty quick.
 At least we won’t have to leave the house to grab a box of diapers once baby is here.

 No. 2- Buy diaper changing essentials